helena-intel/readmes/openvino_llm_model_export_npu.md

 ### Tips

 - Edit the script to change the system prompt to tweak model outputs
 - In OpenVINO 2024.6, only greedy search is supported on NPU.
-Do not change `do_sample=False` in the script.
+Do not change `do_sample=False` in the script if you use 2024.6.
 Setting `temperature` and `top_p` has no effect.
-In OpenVINO 2025.0 sample search will be supported on NPU too.
+From OpenVINO 2025.0 sample search is supported on NPU too.
 - By default the NPU pipeline supports an input size of up-to 1024 tokens.
 To increase that limit, for example to 2048, add `{"MAX_PROMPT_LEN": 2048}` to
-`pipeline_config`
+`pipeline_config`. **Currently inputs up to about 4000 tokens are supported.
+Longer input sizes will be supported later this year**
 - To speed up inference at the cost of slower model loading/compilation time, add `{"GENERATE_HINT": "BEST_PERF" }` to `pipeline_config`
 - The llm_chat.py script works with chat models.
 These models usually have for example -instruct or -chat in their name.
 For non-chat models, or if you get an error about chat templates, try https://raw.githubusercontent.com/helena-intel/snippets/refs/heads/main/llm_chat/python/llm_test.py instead.
 Do not expect chat quality from this - but it does allow you to test the model.